frontimax/sports-butler/README.md

         basketball: [:api_basketball_com]
     }

-Then you can call the endpoint with required and optional parameters:
+Then you can call the endpoint with required and optional parameters (see list of all available endpoints and methods at the end of this readme):

     butler.teams.by_id(id: 1)
     butler.countries.search_by_name(name: 'Germany')